sasindusachintha/MobileApp/Theory.md

 - **System inputs** – Data entered by users or external systems.
 - **System outputs** – Information displayed to the user or stored in databases.
 - **Processing** – Operations performed on input data.

+Example for a Firebase user input app:
+- Input: Name, Age, Email, Password
+- Processing: Validate and store data in Firebase
+- Output: Confirmation message or saved record

+---